 Afterwards, we made our way to our new hotel, Lancaster London, before heading to do some shopping on Oxford Street.
 We made a bee line for Selfridges Food Hall.
 Forget clothes shopping, London is all about food for me.
 We picked up lots of pistachio chocolate, chilli marinades and other little gifts amongst other things.
 After a little wonder on Oxford Street picking up bits & bobs, we returned to the hotel to get ready for dinner.

 We were dining at Noura, a Lebanese restaurant in Belgravia.
 I adore Lebanese food and in Glasgow, it’s rather hard to find an authentic restaurant that does the food justice.
-A separate review of Noura will be up on my blog rather soon, full of photographs that will make you want to reach in and grab the food from our plates.
+A separate review of Noura will be up on my blog rather soon, full of photographs, taken by an Architectural Photographer, that will make you want to reach in and grab the food from our plates.
 It was delicious and I could eat everything we had ordered all over again, right now.

 It was time for us to get ready to leave our surroundings, check out the hotel and leave our bags for the day until we headed back to London City Airport that evening.
 Lancaster London is situated right on the doorstep of Hyde Park and next to Lancaster Gate Underground Station on the Central line.
 Apart from its amazing location, sadly there wasn’t much else that was positive.